Updated May 22, 2018

 I never really considered FASTPASSES when I planned this post, as they’re part of your experience and not something you can really take away from the park.
 However, so many of you suggested them when I asked about what your favorite freebies were on my Facebook page, so I’m adding them to my list.

 Knowing how FASTPASSES work will make all the difference in your visit.
-Review my post for how to use them, learn about Child Swap and also find out information attractions that offer Single Rider lines.
+Review my post for how to use them, learn about Rider Switch and also find out information attractions that offer Single Rider lines.

 Grand Californian Hotel Perks